 Studio photographers will appreciate that the Nikon D800 (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D600 and the D800 have been discontinued, but can regularly be found used on eBay.
+Both the D600 and the D800 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the D600 was followed by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Nikon D800 Manual.
+Further information on the features and operation of the D600 and D800 can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Nikon D800 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D600 and the Nikon D800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.